6th Parliament of Singapore

 The 6th Parliament of Singapore was a meeting of the Parliament of Singapore.
 Its first session commenced on 25 February 1985 and was prorogued on 27 January 1986.
 It commenced its second session on 20 February 1986 and was dissolved on 17 August 1988.

 The members of the 6th Parliament were elected in the 1984 general election.
 Parliament was controlled by a People's Action Party majority, led by Prime Minister Lee Kuan Yew and his Cabinet.
 The Speaker was Dr Yeoh Ghim Seng.
-The de facto Leader of the Opposition was J B Jeyaretnam of the Workers' Party until he lost his parliamentary seat following his convictions, and was replaced by Chiam See Tong of the Singapore Democratic Party.
+The de facto Leader of the Opposition was J. B. Jeyaretnam of the Workers' Party until he lost his parliamentary seat following his convictions, and was replaced by Chiam See Tong of the Singapore Democratic Party.

+The sixth Parliament saw the presence of women lawmakers for the first time in 14 years since 1970.
+Two seats were vacated in 1986 and remained vacated until the end of term, with Jeyaretnam being the first, followed by Geylang West's MP Teh Cheang Wan who committed suicide over corruption; with Jeyaretnam's vacation, this was the last instance where only two parties represented the Parliament until 2015.